Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The Hyundai Tucson has a higher than average reliability score, according to warranty data provided by our partners MotorEasy.
-This data relates to both this current Tucson model, and older (pre-2020) versions.
+The Hyundai Tucson has an average reliability score, according to warranty data provided by our partners MotorEasy.

-The most common claims made by Tucson owners are for electrical system and braking system repairs, which are unfortunately the most expensive faults reported.
-Electrical faults have an average cost of just north of £800, while braking system repairs usually cost around £580.
+The most common claims made by Tucson owners are for braking system repairs, which are relatively inexpensive with an average repair bill of less than £400.
+Gearbox repairs are the most expensive problems, with an average repair cost of £1,200.

 Awards